-We first validated the physics of the cold pool model for calculations of $ALE{wk}$ , $C$ and $ALP{wk}$ based on the WAPE.
+We first validated the physics of the cold pool model for calculations of ALE{wk} , C and ALP{wk} based on the WAPE.
 For this, these three variables were recalculated in the LES using the WAPE, derived from the sampled $\delta\theta_v$ profiles, according to the parameterization.
-The values obtained were then compared to those calculated from the divergence of wind at 10 m inside cold pools (for $C$ ) and the vertical velocities ( $w{bgust}$ ) at the cloud base at the gust fronts (for $ALE{wk}$ and $ALP{wk}$ ), also sampled in the same LES.
-The results show that the $ALE{wk}$ calculated from the WAPE is comparable to that estimated from the $w{bgust}$ .
-This result is consistent with the model hypothesis, which estimates an equality between $ALE{wk}$ and WAPE.
-The spreading speed ( $C$ ), determined from the mean of divergence of wind at 10 m inside cold pools, is consistent with the estimate based on the square root of WAPE.
-The proportionality coefficient k, evaluated here at 0.66, is consistent with the work of Lafore and Moncrieff (1998), and differs from the WAPE (with k = 0.66), is close to the estimate derived directly from the $w{bgust}$ .
-This result is compatible with the model
+The values obtained were then compared to those calculated from the divergence of wind at 10 m inside cold pools (for C) and the vertical velocities (w{bgust}) at the cloud base at the gust fronts (for ALE{wk} and ALP{wk}), also sampled in the same started by validating relationship internal to the parameterizations, by diagnostics of the LES.
+The results show that the ALE{wk} calculated from the WAPE (computed from the vertical profile of the temperature anomaly between the cold pool and its environment) is comparable to that estimated from the vertical velocity in gust fronts w{bgust} .
+This result is consistent with the model hypothesis, which estimates an equality between ALE{wk} and WAPE.
+The spreading speed (C), determined from the mean of divergence of wind at 10 m inside cold pools, is consistent with the estimate based on the square root of WAPE.
+The proportionality of the square root of WAPE.
+The proportionality is consistent with the square root of WAPE.

-Figure 10: Vertical profiles of $\delta T$ , $\delta q$ and $\delta w$ calculated in the LES and simulated in LMDZ TUNING, LMDZ with the adjustment of the coefficient k to 0.66 (V1), LMDZ with the drop in altitude $(h_m)$ at which the subsidence of the air masses in cold pools is zero (V2) and LMDZ with the activation of thermals in the entire domain (V3) on the RCE case (a, b, c) and on the AMMA case (d, e, f).
+Figure 10: Vertical profiles of δT , δq and δw calculated in the LES and simulated in LMDZ TUNING, LMDZ with the adjustment of the coefficient k to 0.66 (V1), LMDZ with the drop in altitude (h_m) at which the subsidence of the air masses in cold pools is zero (V2) and LMDZ with the activation of thermals in the entire domain (V3) on the RCE case (a, b, c) and on the AMMA case (d, e, f).

-Figure 11: Vertical profiles of potential temperature $(\theta)$ and specific humidity (qv) calculated in the LES and simulated in LMDZ TUNING, with the adjustment of the coefficient k to 0.66 (V1), LMDZ with the drop in altitude $(h_m)$ at which the subsidence of the air masses in cold pools is zero (V2) and LMDZ with the activation of thermals in the entire domain (V3) on the RCE case (a, b, c) and on the AMMA case (d, e, f).
+Figure 11: Vertical profiles of potential temperature (θ) and specific humidity (qvq_v) calculated in the LES and simulated in LMDZ TUNING, with the adjustment of the coefficient k to 0.66 (V1), LMDZ with the drop in altitude (h_m) at which the subsidence of the air masses in cold pools is zero (V2) and LMDZ with the activation of thermals in the entire domain (V3) on the RCE case (a, b, c) and on the AMMA case (d, e, f).

-hypothesis according to which $ALP{wk}$ translates a transformation of the horizontal power of the pockets into a vertical power, with a conversion coefficient of 25%.
+coefficient k, evaluated here at entering (2) is fixed to 0.66.
+This value is consistent with the work of Lafore and Moncrieff (1998), and differs from the initially assumed value of 0.33 in the model.
+ALP{wk} , calculated using C (computed from the WAPE (with k=0.66), is close to the estimate derived directly from the w{bgust} .
+This result is compatible with the model hypothesis according to which a quarter of the cold pool Avaliable Potential Power, ALP{wk} translates a transformation of the horizontal power of the pockets into a vertical power, with a conversion coefficient of 25%, feed deep convection, the remaining being dissipated.
 All of these results show the overall consistency of the model hypotheses with the three LES (RCE and AMMA) used in this study.